codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 1. Sign in to the Codat portal and navigate to the **Companies** page.
 2. Click on the `Invite company` button and copy the URL that displays to share it with your customer.
 Before sharing, ensure that the page title and body text are correctly configured as per [Link customization settings](/set-up-link).

-:::Note Use the Link URL for existing customers
+:::note Use the Link URL for existing customers

 Using the Invite company URL will not allow your customer to view, update or add new connections against the existing Codat company which represents your customer.
 Therefore, you should use the Link URL to manage connections for existing customers.